zerofltexx/custom-conversation/use-cases/README.md

 - A README.md with clear documentation
 - Any necessary blueprints, scripts, or configuration examples
 - Screenshots or diagrams if they help explain the implementation

-## Relationship to Main Documentation

-The content in this directory supplements the main documentation but focuses on specific implementation patterns rather than general configuration.
-Always refer to the main README for basic setup and configuration options.